-How AI Helps The Intelligence Community Find Needles In The Haystack | Fast Company
+How AI Helps The Intelligence Community Find Needles In The Haystack

 In the flood of news coverage of the attack and the countless other developments in the world, you might have missed the terrorism theory.
 After all, humans can only process so much information manually.
 But if you’d been using a new visualization tool from the artificial intelligence startup Primer, you would seen the intense interest in Russian media about the Little Rock attack.
 Though that theory eventually proved to be incorrect, you’d at least have been aware of the possibility, and been able to make some decisions about what you wanted to report to your superiors.

 Today, Primer is coming out of stealth.
-The 35-person startup, which recently closed a $14.7 million Series A round of funding, has developed a machine learning system that is able to quickly search through tens of millions of data sources–news articles, academic papers, social media posts, and so on–to surface the kinds of information that is essential to both intelligence analysts and corporate analysts alike.
+The 35-person startup, which has raised $14.7 million to date and recently closed a Series A round of funding, has developed a machine learning system that is able to quickly search through tens of millions of data sources–news articles, academic papers, social media posts, and so on–to surface the kinds of information that is essential to both intelligence analysts and corporate analysts alike.
 The system is also capable of delivering the most salient data points in natural language that approaches the level of what a human analyst might write.

 Primer’s initial customers are In-Q-Tel, a nonprofit venture capital firm that invests in companies developing technologies useful to the CIA and other intelligence agencies; Walmart, and Singapore’s $100 billion sovereign wealth fund, GIC.